Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Notes:

 A French visitor to my website has told me that Davanger sailed from Oran on June 6-1940 in Convoy 27-R under French escort.
 West of Gibraltar the convoy merged with the French Convoy 3-KS from Casablanca.
 This fits in with what can be found above.
 According to his records she was at Le Verdon on June 13.
-As already mentioned in the table above, A. Hague says Davanger arrived Brest June 14.
-Left Brest independently for Falmouth on June 20 and arrived Falmouth June 22.
+As already mentioned in the table above, A. Hague says Davanger arrived Brest June 14, left Brest independently for Falmouth on June 20, with arrival June 22.

-Convoy OB 201 left Liverpool on Aug.
+She's later listed in Convoy OB 201, which originated in Liverpool on Aug.
 20-1940 and dispersed on the 25th, Davanger arriving Curacao independently on Sept.
 13 (via Caripito).
-Kristianiafjord is also included in OB 201 (destination India).
+Kristianiafjord is also included in OB 201 (destination India) - again, ref. external link above.

 Final Fate - 1940:

-Davanger departed Curacao on Sept.
-14-1940 for Bermuda for orders, with close to 10 000 tons fuel oil.
-Arrived Bermuda on Sept.
-20 and according to the Advance Sailing Telegram for Convoy BHX 75* she left the same day in this convoy (Bermuda portion of HX 75).
-As mentioned above, there's a note in the document saying "To be sent to Halifax to await orders".
+Davanger departed Curacao again on Sept.
+14-1940 with close to 10 000 tons fuel oil, bound for Bermuda for orders.
+She arrived Bermuda on Sept.
+20 and according to the Advance Sailing Telegram for Convoy BHX 75* she left that same day in this convoy (Bermuda portion of HX 75).
+As mentioned above, there's a note in the document saying "To be sent to Halifax to await orders" (perhaps she made this voyage independently?).
 She arrived Halifax on Sept.
 23, departing again for Liverpool in station 61 of Convoy HX 77 on Sept.
-30, sailing right next to the Commodore's ship.
-This convoy is not available among the HX convoys listed on my own website, but I've linked directly to it in the table above, and as can be seen, the Norwegian Brandanger (sunk - follow link for details), Dagrun, Emma Bakke, Heina and Samnanger are also included.
+30, sailing right next to the Commodore Vessel (British Empire Audacity).
+This convoy is not yet available among the HX convoys listed on my website, but will be added - see ships in all HX convoys.
+The Norwegian Brandanger (sunk - follow link for details), Dagrun, Emma Bakke, Heina and Samnanger are also included.

-* Strangely, Davanger is also listed in a document I have for BHX 77 on Sept.
+* Strangely, Davanger is also listed in an original document I have for Convoy BHX 77 on Sept.
 28 (the Bermuda portion of HX 77, which joined the main convoy on Oct.
-3).
+3), but the archive document clearly states that she had left Bermuda on Sept.
+20.

-She was torpedoed by U-48 (Bleichrodt) in the evening of Oct.
+In the evening of Oct.
 11-1940 (or morning of Oct.
-12, depending on time zone used in records) in 57N 19 10W (300 miles west of Broadhaven, according to Charles Hocking).
+12, depending on time zone used in records) she was torpedoed by U-48 (Bleichrodt) in 57N 19 10W (300 miles west of Broadhaven, according to Charles Hocking).
 The torpedo struck in the engine room on the starboard side and she sank by the stern within 4 minutes.
-The motorboat, which was placed on the starboard side aft had been blown away by the explosion, and it was impossible to launch the starboard midships lifeboat, but one of the port lifeboats was successfully launched with 4 men (the steward, Able Seaman Helmers, Ordinary Seaman Lie, and Deck Boy Long).
-The boat immediately had to be pushed away from the ship in order to avoid being crushed, so those remaining on board had to jump overboard, and only 8 managed to swim to the boat to be picked up from the oil covered water.
+The motorboat, which was placed on the starboard side aft had been blown away by the explosion, and it was impossible to lower the starboard midships lifeboat, but one of the port boats was successfully launched with 4 men (the steward, Able Seaman Helmers, Ordinary Seaman Lie, and Deck Boy Long).
+However, the boat immediately had to be pushed away from the ship in order to avoid being crushed, so those remaining on board had to jump overboard, and only 8 managed to swim to the lifeboat to be picked up from the oil covered water.
 Nobody else could be seen or heard.
 The captain and the 1st mate had been the last 2 to jump overboard, but the captain did not make it over to the lifeboat.
 It was believed that the port aft boat had also been launched but it was not seen again.

 The maritime hearings were held in Liverpool on Nov.
 11-1940 with the 1st mate, the 2nd mate, the 3rd mate, the boatswain and the steward appearing.

-U-48 also sank the company's M/S Brandanger in the same convoy (my text for Brandanger lists the other ships sunk in HX 77).
-See also text for Dagrun.
+U-48 also sank the company's M/S Brandanger in the same convoy (my page about this ship names the other ships sunk in HX 77).
+See also my text for Dagrun.

 Survivors & Casualties: